lino-framework/lino/docs/tutorials/quickstart/mysite/index.rst

 That is, we import settings from Lino Così, one of the out-of-the-box projects included with Lino.
-Then we create a :setting:`SITE` setting which for the moment is just an instance of an unmodified :class:`lino.Site` setting object.
+Then we create a :setting:`SITE` setting which for the moment is just an instance of an unmodified :class:`Site <lino.site.Site>` setting object.
 This second line occurs in this same form in every Lino :xfile:`settings.py` file.